 With bee numbers dwindling all around the world, there’s been a lot of attention on bee preservation in recent years…but why are they important?
-Today, we’re going to answer some of the more common questions about bees in Arizona including why they are important, what types exist in AZ, what they eat, and what you should do if you come across a hive in your yard.
+Today, we’re going to answer some of the more common questions about bees including why they are important, what types exist in AZ, what they eat, and what you should do if you come across a hive in your Arizona yard.
 There are options when you discover a bee problem, there are bee removal solutions, and beehive relocation options that can be discussed after the hive and bee type are identified.

 With over 20,000 species of these flying insects (of which we’re aware), bees are found on every continent except Antarctica.
 While some are just 2mm long, others can reach up to 40mm and so can be mistaken for wasps and flies.
 While the most common bees are known for working together as a colony to build complex hives, and make honey, there are plenty of other bees that operate solo.